Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 Analyst: Robert Lowy

-I recommend buying a LONG position in Nektar Therapeutics (NASDAQ:NKTR), currently trading at $12.31 per share as I believe it is currently undervalued by approximately 50%.
+I recommend buying a LONG position in Nektar Therapeutics, currently trading at $12.31 per share as I believe it is currently undervalued by approximately 50%.
 It is my view that the current price fails to account for the following:

 - A strong lineup of candidate drugs currently in Phase III trials.